TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-cannot-pick-guest-os-namespace-and-metrics.md

  If you don't see **Guest OS** namespace and metrics in metrics explorer:

-1. Confirm that [Azure Diagnostic Extension](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostics-extension-overview) is enabled and configured to collect metrics.
-    > [!WARNING]
-    > You cannot use [Log Analytics agent](https://docs.microsoft.com/azure/azure-monitor/platform/agents-overview#log-analytics-agent) (also referred to as the Microsoft Monitoring Agent, or "MMA") to send **Guest OS** into a storage account.
+* Confirm that [Azure Diagnostic Extension](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostics-extension-overview) is enabled and configured to collect metrics.
+NOTE: You cannot use [Log Analytics agent](https://docs.microsoft.com/azure/azure-monitor/platform/agents-overview#log-analytics-agent) (also referred to as the Microsoft Monitoring Agent, or "MMA") to send **Guest OS** into a storage account.

-1. Verify that storage account isn't protected by the firewall.
+* Verify that storage account isn't protected by the firewall

-1. Use the [Azure storage explorer](https://azure.microsoft.com/features/storage-explorer/) to validate that metrics are flowing into the storage account.
+* Use the [Azure storage explorer](https://azure.microsoft.com/features/storage-explorer/) to validate that metrics are flowing into the storage account.
 If metrics aren't collected, follow the [Azure Diagnostics Extension troubleshooting guide](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostics-extension-troubleshooting#metric-data-doesnt-appear-in-the-azure-portal).

 ## **Recommended Documents**